On this page you will find Gervase

 For more resources:

-research process that studies something from the positive side to create
+an action research process that studies something from the positive side

-a new kind of conversation among people as they work together to improve
+to create a new kind of conversation among people as they work together to

-a group or organization.
-It is a long term effort that requires sponsorship
+improve a group or organization.
+It is a long term effort that

 Appreciative Leadership and Appreciative Change Processes, on the other hand, are techniques that anyone in any position can use at any time to get more of whatever they want to see more of.
 To use appreciative change process first you have to be clear on what you want more of (not what you want to "fix").
 This could be something you want to see more of in a person (e.g., courage, listening, assertiveness, support, etc.) in a group (e.g., decision making, conflict management, teamwork, etc.) or an organization (e.g., innovation, customer orientation, operational excellence, etc.).
 Second, you have to assume that whatever you want more of already exists, even if just in small ways.
 You then go searching for instances of where that shows up and work to amplify it so that you get more of it.
 Appreciative change process is a potent methodology that works by building on the strengths and wisdom that already exist in a person or system.
 Appreciative Leadership and change processes was first described in a 1991 OD Practitioner in article by Tom Pitman and myself. |